 - Stop smelly bedding – We all know that horrible ammonia smell that gets right up your nose, even after you’ve left the stall.
 The good news is that a layer of Zeolites (An absorbent, natural mineral that is often used in cat litter) under your horse’s bedding will eliminate the offending pong, plus it’s highly absorbent too so will make your bedding last longer.

-Horse care hacks
+Horse care hacks that really work

 - DIY ice packs – Buying ice packs from your vet or tack store can be pretty expensive but the good news is that you can make your own for a fraction of the cost.
 Simply take a ziplock bag and fillet with washing-up liquid then put it in the freezer.
 The liquid won’t freeze solid so it can be taken out anytime and applied to your horse’s legs.